2024

 Must be a live human being (manikins, statues, ornaments will not be accepted).

-Portfolio of Five themed, Images (PRINT ONLY)
+Portfolio of Five themed, Images (PRINT Only)

-Five (5) Themed Images, the images should be connected by a common story/thread/idea.
+The images should be connected by a common story/thread/idea.

 Tips: